cpuguy83/go-md2man/README.md

 ### How to contribute

 We use go modules to manage dependencies.
-As such you must be using at lest go1.11.
+As such you must be using at least go1.11.